progress/iceberg/PAS/Monitoring/INSTALL_OE117.md

 		- Session Memory: Use over time for the agent, including overhead memory when available (OpenEdge 12.2+).
 		- Agent Lifetime: Total sessions started over the life of the session, including session and overhead memory totals.
 	- ABL Requests - Sequential list of requests for ABL code execution.
+	- Tomcat Access Logs - Provided after the shut-down of the monitored PAS instance (Spark-Diagnostics only).
 	- Profiler Data - ABL Profiler output, if enabled for collection (not covered here).
 	- Health Trends - Reserved for displaying trends from the HealthScanner (not covered here).